MrWolfZ/Conqueror/recipes/cqs/advanced/monolith-to-distributed/README.md

                                                         // use the test HTTP client for the Counters app for all command and query clients o.UseHttpClient(httpTestClient)

-                                                         // in our tests we want to call a command from the UserHistory app as part of our test
+                                                         // in our tests we want to call a query from the UserHistory app as part of our test
-                                                         // assertions; therefore we configure our
+                                                         // assertions; therefore we also configure the client services to use the UserHistory
-                                                         .UseHttpClientForQuery<GetMostRecentlyIncrementedCounterForUserQuery>(userHistoryClient))
+                                                         // web app's test HTTP client for all types from the UserHistory's contracts
+                                                         .UseHttpClientForTypesFromAssembly(typeof(SetMostRecentlyIncrementedCounterForUserCommand).Assembly, userHistoryClient))
                                                 .BuildServiceProvider();
     }